 Ease of use

-We can agree on this point… tampons have long been a preferred period management option for many women due to their ease of use.
+We can all agree on this point… tampons have long been a preferred menstrual management option for many women due to their ease of use.
 They are compact, convenient to carry, and can be inserted discreetly.
-Additionally, tampons are often preferred during sports or swimming activities, providing some freedom of movement.
+Furthermore, tampons are often preferred during sports activities or swimming, offering a certain freedom of movement.

 Dryness and irritation